 There are six bright and well-proportioned classrooms in the school, each of which have easy access to the central hall, specially designed arts and ICT areas, sensory room and therapy room.
 Wall decorations are deliberately understated and muted so as to promote a sense of calm across the school.
 Careful consideration has been given to the acoustics of the school, with sound-reducing wall and ceiling panels installed to support pupils who are easily stimulated and overwhelmed by noise.

+Our ultimate aim at Maple Grove is to prepare our students for life in modern Britain, and whatever the next stage of their journey may be, whether that is employment, further education, or something else entirely.
 Our individually tailored curriculum covers all National Curriculum subjects in imaginative and flexible ways.
-In addition, we deliver an autism-specific curriculum based on the following eight areas of the Autism-Education Trust’s Progression:
+In addition, we deliver an autism-specific curriculum based on the following eight areas of the Autism Education Trust’s Pupil Progression Framework

 - Communication and Interaction